Acne

 Treatment

 Acne is generally treated by decreasing the number of bacteria present, slowing down secretions of sebum, and keeping the pores open.
 The complexity of the disease in moderate to severe cases may require multiple approaches to treatment.
-Your health care provider may use one or a combination of the following treatments.
+Healthcare providers may use one or a combination of the following treatments:

-• Peeling Agents: Acne appears in conjunction with disordered cell shedding in the follicles.
+- Peeling Agents: Acne appears in conjunction with disordered cell shedding in the follicles.
 Peeling agents promote the shedding of follicular epithelial cells.
 Two commonly used agents are salicylic acid and topical vitamin A acid.
 They appear to cause drying, but in fact cause an inflammatory response from the skin.
 In response to the irritation, the skin cells flake and peel.
 The sebum is absorbed by skin flakes; however, sebum production is not decreased.
-The amount of skin irritation can limit the use of the agents.
+Skin irritation can limit the use of these agents.

-• Oral Medications: Oral antibiotics decrease the number of P. acnes bacteria and thereby, reduce the amount of free acids in surface lipids.
+- Oral Medications: Oral antibiotics decrease the number of P. acnes bacteria and thereby reduce the amount of free acids in surface lipids.
 Doxycycline, minocycline, and sulfa medications are the most commonly used antibiotics.
-The effect may not be noted for weeks.
-Benzoyl peroxide and oral antibiotics have different sites of action in decreasing the P. acnes population; therefore, your health-care provider may prescribe both oral and topical agents.
+The effect may not be noted for several weeks.
+Benzoyl peroxide and oral antibiotics have different sites of action in decreasing the P. acnes population; therefore, the health care provider may prescribe both oral and topical agents.
 Additionally, some patients find that acne improves when they are taking the oral contraceptive pill (OCP).
 A provider may prescribe an OCP for treatment of acne.

 Can Acne be Prevented?